History highlights

 THE BIRTH OF MUB’S CAMPUS

-In order to increase the teaching area, in 1951 the construction of Theoretical Departments was started - currently Collegium Universum at ul.
+To enlarge the school area, construction of new Departments started in 1951 for teaching theory of science – today, this is the Collegium Universum at ul.
 Mickiewicza 2.
-Residence Hall No. 1 was built in the neighbourhood.
-In the first years, students of the Białystok University were placed in provisionally prepared rooms: in the left wing of the Palace, the Collegium Primum building and the Nurses’ School.
-A temporary canteen and student dayroom were organized at Collegium Primum.
-The designer of both buildings was Andrzej Nitsch, Eng.
-This architect from Krakow was one of the leading figures in Polish healthcare architecture.
+Residence Hall No. 1 was built in the neighborhood.
+In the initial years, students of the Białystok University were accommodated in provisional rooms in the left wing of the Palace, the Collegium Primum building and the School of Nursing.
+A temporary canteen and a student dayroom were set up at Collegium Primum.
+The designer of both buildings was Andrzej Nitsch, an engineer architect from Krakow, one of the leading figures in Polish healthcare architecture.

-The campus of the Medical University of Bialystok has been significantly expanded for 70 years.
-It now consists of: 17 research and teaching buildings and two university hospitals.
-It is an example of a wonderful coexistence of history with modernity and nature.
-It combines both modern and contemporary architecture and constitutes a green academic enclave in the very centre of Bialystok.
+The campus of the Medical University of Bialystok has grown a lot during the 70 years of history.
+It now consists of 17 research and teaching buildings and two university hospitals.
+It is an example of a wonderful integration of history with modernity and nature, a combination of modern and contemporary architecture, and a green enclave for academics in the very centre of Bialystok.

 1950